 The star object at the climax of the Roman Dead exhibition is a Roman sarcophagus, a huge stone coffin excavated just last year by Pre-Construct Archaeology at a site in Southwark.
 It's proof that there is more of the legacy of Roman London beneath our city, just waiting to be unearthed.

 However, the remains of our Roman ancestors have been found in London from at least the 16th century onwards, if not before.
-Let's explore these early findings and what researchers into London’s history though about them centuries ago.
+Let's explore these early findings and what researchers into London’s history thought about them centuries ago.

 The medieval ‘historian’, Geoffrey of Monmouth, finished his largely fictional History of the Kings of England around 1136.
 In it he mentioned Roman beheadings taking place next to London’s Walbrook stream.
 Did he make this up, like most of the ‘facts’ in his History?
 Was he inspired by some early discoveries of skulls in the Walbrook?
 Human skulls have certainly been found in and near this ancient stream for many years and there is much debate about how they got there.